-When you send personal transactions to the eligible PayPal accounts of friends and family within the U.S. using balance in your Balance Account linked to your personal account, the balance in your business account, or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set preferred payment method for your online purchases.
-Remember, you always have the choice to select any payment method in your PayPal account by clicking the "Change" link on the Send Money page.
+When you send money using the Send Money feature in your PayPal account to eligible PayPal accounts within the U.S. using balance in your Balance Account linked to your personal account, the balance in your business account, or your bank account, we waive all fees charged to you (as per our Fee pages), so we always show you these payment options first, even if you have a set preferred payment method for your online purchases.
+You always have the choice to select any payment method in your PayPal account during the Send Money experience.
 If you select a payment method with a fee, we will always show you the fee before you send money.